vedantbhatotia/interneers-lab-standalone/README.md

    Forking a repository on GitHub creates your own copy under your GitHub account, where you can make changes independently without affecting the original repo.
 Later, you can make pull requests to merge changes back if needed.

-4. Fork the Rippling/intern-bootcamp-2025 repository (ensure you’re in the correct org or your personal GitHub account, as directed).
+4. Fork the Rippling/interneers-lab repository (ensure you’re in the correct org or your personal GitHub account, as directed).
 5. **Clone** your forked repo:
     ```
-    git clone git@github.com:<YourUsername>/intern-bootcamp-2025.git
+    git clone git@github.com:<YourUsername>/interneers-lab.git
-    cd intern-bootcamp-2025
+    cd interneers-lab
     ```

 ## Prerequisites & Tooling